 - Amy Peckham, Valley & Vale Community Arts

-The final transcription was completed in December 2020 by student and WCIA Volunteer Ffion Edwards, and is available online via the link below.
+The final transcription was completed in December 2020 by student and WCIA Volunteer Ffion Edwards (see blog article), available via the links below.

 - View the digitised pages of Annie’s Diary here (on Flickr – indexed by date)